8p/EightPointsGuzzleBundle/README.md

 [![knpbundles.com](http://knpbundles.com/8p/GuzzleBundle/badge)](http://knpbundles.com/8p/GuzzleBundle)
 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/5cf56080-9357-49a3-83b2-a3dd20a8a590/big.png)](https://insight.sensiolabs.com/projects/5cf56080-9357-49a3-83b2-a3dd20a8a590)

-This plugin integrates [Guzzle 5.x][1] into Symfony.
+This bundle integrates [Guzzle 5.x][1] into Symfony.
 Guzzle is a PHP framework for building RESTful web service clients.
 It comes with a WSSE Auth Plugin that can be used optionally.

+GuzzleBundle follows semantic versioning.
+Read more on [semver.org][2].

 Requirements
 ------------
  - PHP 5.4 or above
  - Guzzle PHP Framework
- - [WSSE Auth Plugin][2]
+ - [WSSE Auth Plugin][3]

 Installation
 ------------
-To install this bundle, run the command below and you will get the latest version by [Packagist][3].
+To install this bundle, run the command below and you will get the latest version by [Packagist][4].

 ``` bash
 composer require eightpoints/guzzle-bundle